munificent/craftinginterpreters/book/calls-and-functions.md

 ### Creating functions at compile time

-We start threading this through in `compile()`, which is the main entry point into the compiler:
+We start threading this through in `compile()`, which is the main entry point into the compiler.

 ^code call-init-compiler (1 before, 2 after)

 There are a bunch of changes in how the compiler is initialized.
-First, we clear out the new Compiler fields:
+First, we initialize the new Compiler fields.

 ^code init-compiler (1 after)

-Then we allocate a new function object to compile into:
+Then we allocate a new function object to compile into.

 ^code init-function (1 before, 1 after)